 We believe that crafting stories from real life is one of the most challenging and rewarding experiences available to you as an artist.
 Our program guides and supports emerging artists to fully explore the possibilities of the documentary, and, in so doing, to find innovative ways to examine and communicate the core experiences and events that define us.
-The MFA in Social Documentary Film gives students the opportunity to learn how to find and capture important stories that speak to varied audiences on subjects of public concern, within a social, political and cultural consciousness that can change how we view our world.
+SVA's MFA in Social Documentary Film gives students the opportunity to learn how to find and capture important stories that speak to varied audiences on subjects of public concern, within a social, political and cultural consciousness that can change how we view our world.

 At SocDoc, we also recognize that there are skills, both narrative and technical, that are specific to the toolkit of the documentary filmmaker.
-These skills can sometimes be lost or overshadowed in departments where the focus is on fiction film making, and the aspiring documentary filmmaker can find herself spending a good deal of time mastering studio cameras while never learning the observational and improvisational skills required to effectively cover a verite scene.
+These skills can sometimes be lost or overshadowed in departments where the focus is on fiction film making, and the aspiring documentary filmmaker can find themselves spending a good deal of time mastering studio cameras while never learning the observational and improvisational skills required to effectively cover a vérité scene.

 The debate over whether documentary filmmakers are journalists or artists is raging.
 While we do offer courses in Visionary Journalism, as part of the School of Visual Arts, MFA SocDoc is decidedly not a traditional J-school.

 We believe that all filmmakers must figure out for themselves where they fit in the spectrum between art and journalism.
 In our department, each of our faculty members walks this line differently.
 Some consider themselves artists, some consider themselves journalists, and many locate themselves somewhere in between.
 All believe that the documentary filmmaker must follow some sort of ethics.
 The exposure to a wide range of viewpoints within the program helps our students to develop their own ethical codes as filmmakers.